cartuntik-beep/shortupload/README.md

 # ShortUploader

-🚀 Simple tool for uploading short-form videos.
+🚀 Simple tool for uploading short-form videos on Tiktok and Youtube.

 ## ⬇️ Download